 Your suitcase may be accidentally rerouted to a different destination, or your flight might be delayed or cancelled.
-Canadian travellers can now receive enhanced protections and compensation for lost luggage and overbooking, under new rules developed by the Canadian Transportation Agency (CTA).
+Canadian travellers now receive enhanced protections and compensation for lost luggage, overbooking and substantial flight delays, under new rules developed by the Canadian Transportation Agency (CTA).

-The rest of the rights package, however, will come into effect Dec.
-15, including two of the most important aspects: compensation for delays and cancellations; and requiring airlines to seat children near their parents at no extra charge.
+The rest of the rights package, however, came into effect Dec.
+15, 2019, including two of the most important aspects: compensation for delays and cancellations; and requiring airlines to seat children near their parents at no extra charge.

-We asked Michelle Chimko, AMA’s chief operating officer, about the pending new air-passenger rights.
+We asked Michelle Chimko, AMA’s chief operating officer, about the new air-passenger rights.

 Why is this legislation needed?